55 Hour Yin Yoga Teacher Training Bali, Chinese Meridians & Myofascial Release

 Investment – Tuition Fee

-Accommodations are external to the Studio, we do offer 3 options which are close to the venue and beach.
+Accommodations are external to the Studio, we do offer 3 options that are close to the venue and the beach.

 - Dormitory $78 Usd for 6 nights

 - Private Room $126 Usd for 6 nights